Here are 40 ideas for a totally awesome, totally Portland summer, inside and out.

 - Pick some berries.
 Portland is ripe (wah wah wah) with berry picking spots.
 Grab a bucket, a sun hat, and be prepared for a delicious adventure.
 Here are some of our favorite spots.

 - Do the 4T Adventure.
 Called 4T because it uses trails, trolley, tram, and train, grab your family for a fun adventure that includes Portland’s highest point (Council Crest Park), the zoo, and the South Waterfront District.
-You can find a detailed guide online here.

 - See an outdoor concert.
 Take in some tunes ranging from Reggae to Honkey Tonk and everything in between with Portland Parks & Rec’s free outdoor concert series.
 Here’s the schedule.

 - Explore a new neighborhood during a street fair.
-Many of Portland’s most notable neighborhoods – including Alberta, Hawthorne and Mississippi – have street fairs.
+Many of Portland’s neighborhoods – including Alberta, Hawthorne and Mississippi – have street fairs.
 There you’ll find music, dancing, food and lots of kids activities.
 Check out our guide to street fairs and festivals here.

 - Head to an Amusement Park.
 Rides, games and carnival food are all in our own backyard at Oaks Park.
 Or head a little further out to The Enchanted Forest.